Wentworth Miller in Paul W.S. Anderson's Resident Evil: Afterlife

 Directed by Paul W.S.
 Anderson and starring Milla Jovovich and Wentworth Miller, Resident Evil: Afterlife was once again easily the no. 1 movie, grossing $2.06 million.

 Anton Corbijn-George Clooney's thriller/drama The American pulled in $599,000 at no. 2.

 Among the top twelve movies, Resident Evil: Afterlife had the highest per-theater average, $644.
 Nanny McPhee Returns had the lowest, $45.

 Also among the top twelve, Going the Distance posted the highest Monday-to-Tuesday gains, up 46.5 percent.
 Resident Evil: Afterlife posted the smallest, up 0.8 percent.

 Photo: Resident Evil: Afterlife (RAFY / Constantin Film International GmbH & Davis Films/Impact Pictures Inc.).

 If you liked the article Wentworth Miller-Milla Jovovich's RESIDENT EVIL: AFTERLIFE Tops; Gains All Around: Box Office, please recommend it to your friends.
 See floating share buttons on the left.
-Follow Alt Film Guide on Google+, Facebook, and Twitter, and/or join the FB group All About Movies.
+Follow Alt Film Guide on Google+, Facebook, and Twitter.

 Click on 'Load Comments' to leave a comment and/or read previous comments about Wentworth Miller-Milla Jovovich's RESIDENT EVIL: AFTERLIFE Tops; Gains All Around: Box Office.

 Important: Different views and opinions are perfectly fine, but courtesy and respect are imperative.
-Abusive, bigoted, baseless (spreading misinformation), and/or trollish/inflammatory comments will be blocked and offenders may be banned.
+Rude, bigoted, baseless (spreading misinformation), and/or trollish/inflammatory comments will be blocked and offenders may be banned.